 As the libraries' mission is to meet patron demand, it is Mildred B. Harrison Regional Library’s mission to support our member libraries in this endeavor.
 The Mildred B. Harrison Regional Library is the organization that coordinates the efforts of the other thirteen libraries in the county.
-Ways in which Harrison Regional Library satisfies its mission is through technological, cataloging, and administrative assistance which involve distribution of state aid funds, a centralized location for internet access and filtering services, integrated library system (which is the combined database of item and patron records with an interface to circulate materials to patrons), grant writing, interlibrary loan, and second level of reference.
-However, Harrison Regional Library also offers direct service to patrons including programs to all Shelby County Senior Centers, books-by-mail, interlibrary loan and reference services, and computer classes.
+Ways in which Harrison Regional Library satisfies its mission is through technological, cataloging, and administrative assistance which involve distribution of state aid funds, a centralized location for internet access and filtering services, integrated library system (which is the combined database of item and patron records with an interface to circulate materials to patrons), grant writing, interlibrary loan, and reference.
+However, Harrison Regional Library also offers direct service to patrons including programs to all Shelby County Senior Centers, books-by-mail, interlibrary loan and reference services, and public access computers.